 Zhuilu Old Trail Introduction

-Zhuolu Ancient Trail is a part of the Hehuan Mountain Crossing Trail from the Japanese colonial period, featuring tribal ruins, memorials, and other sites of significant historical and cultural value, thus designated as a "Historic Preservation Area."
-In 2008, after renovations and maintenance by the Taroko National Park Headquarters, it was reopened to the public, and visitors must apply for entry in advance.
-Exploring the Zhuolu Ancient Trail allows one to experience the rich, pristine natural scenery and learn about rare and precious native plants.
-The view from the trail overlooks the Liwu River Gorge, providing a broad perspective, and walking along the trail feels like strolling among the clouds.
-Some segments of the Zhuolu Ancient Trail cross the Zhuolu Great Cliff, where the path is narrow and has a vertical drop of about 500 meters into the Liwu River Valley, making it a challenging trail.
-Therefore, individuals who are weak, have cardiovascular diseases, acrophobia, pregnant women, and children are not suited for entry.
-The Taroko National Park Headquarters has also added protective fences or chains in narrow cliff sections to ensure the safety of climbers.
-Before entering the ancient trail, visitors must comply with the relevant regulations and precautions and make every effort to preserve the fragile natural environment.
+The Zhuolu Ancient Trail is part of the Hehuan Cross-Country Trail from the Japanese colonial period.
+Along the trail, there are tribal ruins, monuments, and more, making it of significant historical and cultural value.
+Therefore, it has been designated as a "Historic Preservation Area."
+In 2008, after maintenance and renovation by the Taroko National Park Authority, it was reopened to the public.
+Visitors wishing to explore must apply for entry permits in advance from the park authority.
+Visiting the Zhuolu Ancient Trail offers an opportunity to experience the rich and pristine natural scenery and to learn about rare and precious native plants.
+The view of the Liwu River Gorge from the trail is extensive, making the hike feel as though one is walking on clouds.
+Some sections of the trail cross the Zhuolu Grand Cliff, where the path is narrow, and there is a vertical drop of about 500 meters to the Liwu River Gorge, making it a highly challenging trail.
+Therefore, it is not suitable for the weak, those with cardiovascular diseases, those with acrophobia, pregnant women, and children.
+The park authority has also installed protective barriers or chains at the narrow cliff sections to ensure the safety of climbers.
+Before entering the trail, visitors must adhere to the relevant regulations and safety precautions, and make every effort to preserve the fragile natural landscape.